stuebersystems/doc.quattropod.en/docs/mini/reset.md

 * You have made changes to your network infrastructure, LAN TCP/IP settings, or the QuattroPod's SSID credentials and your QuattroPod is no longer accessible.

-* You are having trouble undoing an unwanted change on the QuattroPod.
+* If you having trouble reservsing unwanted changes on the QuattroPod.

-A reset resets all settings except the [WLAN SSID](adv.settings.md#SSID), the [Wallpaper](adv.settings.md#My Screen) of the landing page, and the firmware version.
+A reset resets all settings except the [Wi-Fi SSID](adv.settings.md#SSID), the [Wallpaper](adv.settings.md#My Screen) of the landing page, and the firmware version.

-## Reset via reset switch {#hardreset}
+## Reset via Reset Switch {#hardreset}

 If you do not know the access data to the [Web interface](adv.settings.md), you have the possibility to reset the default settings with the reset switch:

-* Using a small "pen", press and hold the reset switch for about 10 seconds.
+* Using a small pin, press and hold the reset switch for about 10 seconds.

 ![Reset button is located at the back of the QuattroPod](/assets/img/Press-Reset-Button.jpg)